Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 How much does a patio cover add to home value?

-Patio covers typically return 50-80% of their cost in added home value.
-A $15,000 patio cover might add $8,000-$12,000 to your resale value – plus it makes your home more attractive to buyers.
+A quality patio cover is a permanent home improvement that adds real, lasting value and makes your home more attractive to buyers – it’s usable outdoor living space that’s there year-round.
 Awnings have minimal impact on resale value because buyers know they’re temporary and high-maintenance.

 The Bottom Line